 Read on for 6 steps on how to register a new company.

 Step 1: Register as a Customer

-Your first step is to register as a customer, which you can do by clicking on e-Services.
-You’ll find Customer Registration with the login options.
+Your first step is to register as a customer, which you can do by going to Online Transacting and clicking on e-Services.
+Then, click on Customer Registration.
 You’ll need personal information such as your ID or passport number, address and contact details.
 A customer code will be sent to your cellphone and email address to verify your registration.
 You will then need to complete the security section to complete your registration.